The secrets of melanin: origin, role and benefits

 • internal oral treatment in the form of a food supplement.

-In any case, these two treatments are complementary in stimulating the production and synthesis of melanin.
-Your skin and your hair then gradually regain their color and their natural radiance.
-For the mildest cases, adopting a good beauty ritual to soothe depigmentation is key.
+In any case, these two treatments are complementary to stimulate the production and synthesis of melanin.
+Your skin and hair will then gradually regain their natural color and shine.
+For the mildest cases, adopting a good beauty ritual to soothe depigmentation is the key.

 The benefits of melanin on tanning

-White skin and black skin do not have the same types of melanins .
-Eumelanin in black or dull skin has a protective effect against UV rays.
+White skin and black skin do not have the same types of melanin .
+Eumelanin in black or dark skin has a protective effect against UV rays.
 It combines protection and pigmentation of the skin.
-Indeed, when you expose yourself to the sun, your melanocyte cells produce even more melanin.
+In fact, when you expose yourself to the sun, your melanocyte cells produce even more melanin.
 Moreover, the latter migrate more quickly from the deep layer to the superficial layer of the skin to promote pigmentation.
-This is why it is called tanning pigment.
+This is why we talk about tanning pigment.

 In fair and white skin, pheomelanins do not have photoprotective properties.
 On the contrary, it promotes oxidative stress and accelerates skin aging.
-This is also why fair-skinned people find it more difficult to tan.
-Anyway, it is always recommended to protect yourself with sunscreen adapted to your complexion when you are exposed to the sun.
+This is also why people with fair skin have more difficulty tanning.
+Whatever the case, it is always recommended to protect yourself with sun protection adapted to your skin tone when you go out in the sun.

-Although melanins absorb the sun's rays to promote tanning in the stratum corneum, UV rays remain harmful to health.
-To optimize this process, we advise you to gradually expose yourself to the sun while making sure to protect your skin with suitable sunscreen .
+Although melanins absorb the sun's rays to promote the phenomenon of tanning in the stratum corneum, UV rays remain harmful to health.
+To optimize this process, we advise you to gradually expose yourself to the sun while taking care to protect your skin with appropriate sun protection .

 Melanin to delay skin aging

-As we age, the level of melanin in the skin, hair, body hair and the membranes of the eye decreases.
+As we age, the level of melanin in the skin, hair, and membranes of the eye decreases.
 In some cases, the pigments no longer cover the entire surface of the skin evenly.
 Hence the appearance of brown aging spots.

-It is therefore important to optimize the production of melanin to delay the first signs of aging.
-Moreover, this pigment has an antioxidant power thanks to its component called Melaline.
-It thus makes it possible to fight free radicals at the origin of wrinkles and fine lines, loss of firmness and tone of the skin.
+It is therefore important to optimize melanin production to delay the first signs of aging.
+Moreover, this pigment has antioxidant power thanks to its component called Melaline.
+It thus helps fight free radicals that cause fine lines and wrinkles and loss of firmness and tone of the skin.

-A good concentration of melanin then helps you to keep a unified and radiant complexion while repelling the first signs of aging.
+A good concentration of melanin helps you maintain an even and radiant complexion while fending off the first signs of aging.